apnadkarni/blt/man/comboeditor.rst

 Character positions in the text can be defined by using one of more indices.
 An index can be in one of the following forms.

-  *indexNumber*
+  *number*
     The index of the character.
 Character indices start at 0.

   **anchor**
-    The character index of the anchor of the selection.
+    The index of the character anchoring of the selection.

   **down**
-    The character index one line down from the insertion cursor.  .
+    The index of the character one line down from the insertion cursor.

   **end**
-    The index after the the last character.
+    The index of the next character after the last character in the text.

   **next**
-    The next character in the text from the insertion cursor.
+    The index of the next character in the text from the insertion cursor.

   **line.end**
-    The end of the current line from the insertion cursor.
+    The index of the character ending the current line from the insertion cursor.

   **line.start**
-    The start of the current line from the insertion cursor.
+    The index of character starting the current line from the insertion cursor.

   **previous**
-    The previous character in the text from the insertion cursor.
+    The index of the previous character in the text from the insertion cursor.

   **sel.first**
     The index of the first character in the selection.
-If there is no selection it is "-1".
+If there are no selected characters, the index is "-1".

   **sel.last**
     The index of the last character in the selection.
-If there is no selection it is "-1".
+If there are no selected characters, the index is "-1".

   **space.end**
-    The end of the current line from the insertion cursor.
+    The index after the last consecutive whitespace character from the insertion cursor.
+If the insertion cursor is over a non-whitespace character, the index is the position of the insertion cursor.

   **space.start**
-    The start of the current line from the insertion cursor.
+    The index of the first consecutive whitespace character from the insertion cursor.
+If the insertion cursor is over a non-whitespace character, the index is the position of the insertion cursor.

   **up**
-    The character index up one line from the insertion cursor.
+    The index of the character on the previous line from the insertion cursor.

   **word.end**
-    The end of the current line from the insertion cursor.
+    The index of the character after the end of the current word from the insertion cursor.
+If the insertion cursor is over whitespace, the index is the position of the insertion cursor.

   **word.start**
-    The start of the current line from the insertion cursor.
+    The index of the character at the beginning of the current word from the insertion cursor.
+If the insertion cursor is over whitespace, the index is the position of the insertion cursor.

   **@**\ *x*\ ,\ *y*
-    The character that is location at the specified by *x* and *y* (in screen coordinates).
-If no character at at that point, then the index is "-1".
+    The index of the character that is located at the *x* and *y* screen coordinates.
+If no character is at that point, then the index is "-1".

 OPERATIONS